 - I didn’t want to overpay.
 These RTW sites quoted me anywhere between $4100 and $6100 per economy class ticket for our planned trip.
 I knew I could do it cheaper.

-A Better Way to Go
+A Better Way to Go Around the World

 We had settled on these seven destinations in six countries: Orlando; Paris; Dubai; Oman; Yogyakarta/Borobudur; Bali; and Sydney.
 We’d start and end in Los Angeles.
 I sketched out our planned travel and then evaluated the best/fastest way to get from place to place.